 McGraw stopped drinking in 2008 and adopted the Paleo diet, an alcohol-free diet that emphasizes high-quality animal proteins, healthy fats, non-starchy vegetables, and excludes gluten, sugar, dairy, legumes, and processed foods.

-The Paleo diet is the most popular diet around today, and has a large celebrity following, including Megan Fox, Adriana Lima and Jessica Biel and Joe Manganiello.
+The Paleo diet is the most popular diet around today, and has a large celebrity following, including Megan Fox, Adriana Lima and Joe Manganiello.

 A recent study published in the European Journal of Clinical Nutrition indicates the Paleo diet is twice as effective as other diets for promoting weight loss and reducing belly fat.

 “Clinical trials have shown the Paleo diet is the optimum diet that can lower the risk of cardiovascular disease, blood pressure, markers of inflammation, help with weight loss, reduce acne, promote optimum health and athletic performance,” said professor Loren Cordain, author of The Paleo Diet for Athletes and The Paleo Diet Cookbook.